 - Roll out dough as if it were pie crust until it is 1/8 inch thick, and very even (Thin dough will result in a curled ornament.
 Uneven cookies will look terrible).

 - When finished rolling out dough, lift it off surface and then place back down.
 This will make pulling the cut ornaments off the surface easier.
-If dough starts adhering to the counter, you can spread cold creme onto the surface.
-If dough becomes too sticky, sprinkle surface with corn starch.
+If dough starts adhering to the counter, you can spread cold cream onto the surface.
+If dough becomes too sticky, sprinkle surface with cornstarch.

 - Cut with cookie cutter and emboss with chosen design.
 Place cut pieces on cookie sheets.
 Punch out top hole for string.